Pushing mongo is deemed as the ultimate sin in skateboarding.

-Another advantage that was mentioned was for long-distance pushing.
-If you can push both regular and mongo, it’s beneficial because you can switch back and forth so you don’t fatigue.
+Another advantage was for long-distance pushing.
+If you can push both regular and mongo, it’s beneficial because you can switch back and forth, so you don’t fatigue.

-If you’re going for 10 miles, and only push regular, you’re bound to get tired.
-So being able to push mongo is actually an advantage.
+If you’re going for 10 miles and only push regular, you’re bound to get tired.
+So being able to push mongo is an advantage for long-distance riders.

-I’m not sure how true this is, but I did see it mentioned a few times and wanted to include it.
+I’m not sure how accurate this is, but I saw it mentioned a few times and wanted to include it.

-And finally, if you’re used to pushing mongo, then pushing switch is gonna be easier for you.
+And finally, if you’re used to pushing mongo, then pushing switch will be easier for you.

 So, what should you do?

-At the end of the day, we’re riding a wooden board with wheels.
-It’s not that serious dude.
+We’re riding a wooden board with wheels.
+It’s not that serious, dude.